 “Jumping through A New Set of Hoops Each Time” – Conceptualization and Assessment of Socioeconomic Disparities in Caregivers’ Access to Resources

-Investigators: Hyojin Choi (UW School of Human Ecology) and Maija Reblin (Moffitt Cancer Center)
+Investigators: Hyojin Choi (UW School of Human Ecology) and Maija Reblin (Larner College of Medicine, University of Vermont)

 In order to advance research and intervention efforts focused on resource use among caregivers, this project will conceptualize the process of accessing resources and assess socioeconomic disparities in resource use.
 The researchers will draw on previous theoretical and conceptual models to frame this work.
 The project’s overarching hypothesis is that service use is driven not only by need, but by caregivers’ existing resources of time, money, and emotional energy, compounded by sequential challenges in the systems navigation process.
 Conceptualizing this process and assessing how socioeconomic factors are linked to service utilization is a critical first step to understanding disparities in resource allocation and identifying targets for intervention

-The Impact of Early Life Exposure to Extreme Weather and Temperature Shocks on Late Life Cardiovascular and Cognitive Health: Evidence from the Longitudinal Aging Study in India (LAS)
+The Impact of Early Life Exposure to Extreme Weather and Temperature Shocks on Late Life Cardiovascular and Cognitive Health: Evidence from the Longitudinal Aging Study in India (LASI)

 PIs: Lauren Schmitz and Valentina Duque (University of Sydney)